 - You will have a physical exam, and will be asked questions about your health and about any medicines you have taken or are taking, at every visit. - You will take neuropsychological tests at weeks 24, 48, 72, and 96. - We will draw about 2-7 tablespoons (30-105mL) of blood for routine safety tests, to measure your viral load, and to measure your CD4+ cell count.
 You will be told the results of these tests when they become available.
 You will have routine safety tests, including liver enzyme test, at weeks 4, 12, 24, 48, 72, and 96; viral load measured at weeks 12, 24, 48, 72, and 96; and CD4+ cell count measured at weeks 12, 24, 48, 72, and 96.
-We will also store some of your blood for future testing at every visit. - We will draw an additional 1 teaspoon-1 tablespoon (5-15mL) of blood for pharmacokinetic studies (to measure the amount of study drug in your blood) at weeks 12, 24, and 48.
+We will also store some of your blood for future testing at every visit. - We will draw an additional 1 teaspoon-1 tablespoon (5-15mL) of blood for pharmacokinetic studies (PK) (to measure the amount of study drug in your blood) at weeks 12, 24, and 48.
 At these visits we will draw blood before you take the study drugs.
-At week 12 we will also draw blood 2 and 4 hours after you take the study drugs. - We will ask you to fill out some questionnaires at weeks 24, 48, 72, and 96 that ask you about how you are feeling, how well you are able to perform your daily activities, and your alcohol and drug use..
-We will also ask you to fill out a questionnaire about how well you are taking your current anti-HIV drugs at weeks 12, 24, 48, 72, and 96.
-If you are having problems taking your anti-HIV drugs correctly, a site staff member will try to help. - If you are a woman and you think you might be pregnant, you will have a pregnancy test.
+At week 12 we will also draw blood 2 and 4 hours after you take the study drugs.
+If one of the study drugs you will be taking are taken in the evening, 3 days before the PK studies at weeks 12, 24, and 48, you will have to switch taking that study drug from the evening to the morning.
+The study staff will contact you before that time to remind you when to make the switch.
+You must also not take the study drugs in the morning on the day of the weeks 12, 24, and 48 visits, and instead bring the study drugs with you to the clinic.
+The study staff will give you the doses in the clinic. - We will ask you to give a urine sample at week 96 for safety testing.
+You will be told the result when it is available. - We will ask you to fill out some questionnaires at weeks 24, 48, 72, and 96 that ask you about how you are feeling, how well you are able to perform your daily activities, and your alcohol and drug use.
+We will also ask you to fill out a questionnaire about how well you are taking your current anti-HIV drugs at weeks 4,12, 24, 48, 72, and 96.
+If you are having problems taking your anti-HIV drugs correctly, a site staff member will try to help. - If you are a woman who can become pregnant, you will have a pregnancy test at every study visit.
 You will be told the result of this test when it becomes available. - If one of the study drugs you will be taking are taken in the evening, three days before the PK studies at weeks 12, 24, and 48 you will have to switch taking that study drug from the evening to the morning.
 The study staff will contact you before that time to remind you when to make the switch.
 You must also not take the study drugs in the morning on the day of the weeks 12, 24, and 48 visits and bring the study drugs with you to the clinic.
-The study staff will give you the doses in the clinic.
+The study staff will give you the doses in the clinic. - At weeks 12, 24, 48, and 72, your study drugs will be refilled.